Westminster Mall (California): Decline and closure

 Gymboree and Crazy 8 closed on August 12, 2017, as part of a plan to close 300 stores nationwide.

 On January 4, 2018, it was announced that Sears would be closing as part of a plan to close 103 stores nationwide.
 The store closed in April 2018, making it the last original anchor store to close.

 As of January 2021, the space is still vacant.

-As of 2023, Spencer Gifts is the last long-term tenant remaining from the opening era of the mall in their original location on the upper level.
-They were temporarily moved downstairs during the COVID-19 pandemic.
+As of 2023, Spencer Gifts was the last long-term tenant remaining from the opening era of the mall in their original location on the upper level.
+They were temporarily moved downstairs during the COVID-19 pandemic; as of July 2024, Spencer's is now listed as permanently closed and the store location is no longer listed on the company website.